chirangaalwis/apim-is-km-deployment-resources/README.md

 # apim-is-km-deployment-resources

-This repository contains installation resources for client NeoGenomics Labs deployment
+This repository contains installation resources for the deployment of API Manager with Identity Server as Key Manager.